railroadmedia/railcontent/app/Modules/Mentor/ReadMe.md

 See EventDataSynchronizer Module for implementation details

 #### Debugging
-Customer.io syncing uses Laravel Queues to push information to customer.io without interrupting the current request Ensure the QUEUE_CONNECTION env setting is set to sync, to automatically process the jobs in real time.
+Customer.io syncing uses Laravel Queues to push information to customer.io without interrupting the current request.
+Ensure the QUEUE_CONNECTION env setting is set to sync, to automatically process the jobs in real time.
+By default this is setup to push data to the Customer.io Dev Sandbox Musora.

-> **Note**: Demoting a mentor will not work with real time processing because it creates 1000s of calls to customer.io.
+> **Note**: Demoting a mentor might not work with real time processing because it creates 1000s of calls to customer.io.
 To test this change QUEUE_CONNECTION to database and process the commands using the artisan queue:listen command
 ```
 r mwp artisan queue:listen database --queue=customer-io --timeout=10000000